railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_menu.rst

    *Inserting a new default value.*

-To check this new configuration, open a new partner form: the field  *Country*  should now contain the entry \ ``New Zealand``\  .
+To check this new configuration, open a new partner form: the field :guilabel:`Country` should now contain the entry \ ``New Zealand``\  .

 This is a very powerful feature!
 An administrator can use this functionality to redefine the behavior of your whole system.
-You can test that in database \ ``openerp_ch13``\   by opening up a new  *Purchase Order*  form, clicking the second tab,  *Purchase Shipping* s, selecting \ ``From Picking``\   in the  *Invoicing Control*  field and then making that the default.
+You can test that in database \ ``openerp_ch13``\   by opening up a new :guilabel:`Purchase Order` form, clicking the second tab :guilabel:`Purchase Shippings`, selecting \ ``From Picking``\   in the :guilabel:`Invoicing Control` field and then making that the default.
 From that moment on, you'd automatically create draft purchase invoices only when goods are received, so you could very easily restrict your accountants from paying any invoices that turn up until you were sure you had received the goods.
 It wouldn't stop anyone from selecting another method of invoice control, but they'd start with the default definition.

 Changing the terminology
 ------------------------